 If you have an outstanding claim and are experiencing difficulties with your tenancy follow the link to the Housing Benefit team on the contact us page.

-- If you are a council tenant your benefit will be paid fortnightly to your rent account
+- If you are a council tenant your benefit will be paid weekly to your rent account

 - If you are a housing association tenant your benefit will be paid fortnightly in arrears directly into your bank or building society account or by cheque

-- If you rent from a private landlord, we pay your benefit direct to you, but calculate it differently.
+- If you rent from a private landlord, we pay your benefit direct to you fortnightly, but calculate it differently.
 For more information about how we calculate rents for private tenants using local housing allowance, visit our Local Housing Allowance FAQs page.

 The Housing Benefit application form asks for details of the account you want to use.
 You can write to ask that your Housing Benefit be paid direct to your landlord every four weeks in arrears.

 If you’re living in the property, Housing Benefit is usually paid from the Monday after the claim form is received.
 If we receive the claim form the same week the tenancy starts, we’ll pay Housing Benefit from the start of the tenancy.
 It’s only ever paid before you move into a property in exceptional circumstances, for example if you can’t move in because the new home is being adapted to meet the specific needs of a disabled family member.

 If you’re unhappy with the outcome of your Housing Benefit claim decision, you may be able to ask for the decision to be reviewed.
 For more information read Housing Benefit appeals procedure.

 If you or your partner are of qualifying age for pension credit, you don’t need to ask for your Housing Benefit to be backdated, it is automatically paid retrospectively for a maximum of three months prior to the date you make your claim, subject to meeting the income and capital criteria.